rackerlabs/support-how-to/content/cloud-servers/set-the-date-and-time-timezone-on-a-linux-server.md

 If your region observes daylight savings time, make sure that you select the appropriate time zone to ensure your server time is accurate.

-Toset the timezone, run a command similar to the following:
+To set the timezone, run a command similar to the following one:

     $ timedatectl set-timezone <timezone>